“The West should continue to provide moral and political support for the protests in Iran”

 What is the background to the protests in Iran?

-“The protests started in connection to the murder of 22-year-old Jina Mahsa Amini from the Iranian part of Kurdistan.
+“The protests started in connection with the murder of 22-year-old Jina Mahsa Amini from the Iranian part of Kurdistan.
 Jina, which is her Kurdish name, could only be used privately as Kurds are a subordinate minority in Iran and lack political and cultural rights.
 The Iranian morality police arrested Jina in Tehran for not wearing her hijab ‘correctly’.
 She was taken to a detention centre to be lectured on how a woman should wear her hijab.
 Jina died on 16 September as a result of physical and psychological violence”, says Eliassi.

 “Jina was treated in this brutal way because she was a woman, Kurd, and from the working class.
 Her tombstone reads: ‘Dearest Jina, you will never die!
 Your name will be a symbol!’
 These words have become a fact and her name is now a symbol for the Islamic regime’s oppression of women and minorities”, Eliassi explains.